Scooby-Doo! & Batman: The Brave and the Bold

 Scooby-Doo! & Batman: The Brave and the Bold is a 2018 American animated direct-to-video superhero action comedy film produced by Warner Bros.
 Animation and distributed by Warner Bros.
 Home Entertainment, and the thirtieth entry in the direct-to-video series of Scooby-Doo films.
 The film is a crossover between Scooby-Doo and Batman: The Brave and the Bold.
 The film involves Scooby-Doo and his friends teaming with Batman and other DC Comics superheroes in order to defeat a new villain.
-It is the first media based on Batman: The Brave and the Bold since the series ended in 2011.
 Most of the cast from the series reprised their roles (including Diedrich Bader as Batman), although a few roles were re-cast with other actors from different DC projects.
 The film premiered at the TCL Chinese Theatre on January 6, 2018, and was released on DVD and digitally on January 9.

 Plot

 As Mystery Incorporated investigates a series of thefts by the ghost of Puppetto the Puppeteer and his puppet, Batman shows up.
 Fred manages to capture Puppetto and the puppet, and Mystery Inc. deduces them to be Martian Manhunter and Detective Chimp.
 Batman reveals it was all a test for them to join the Mystery Analysts of Gotham City, which they accept.
 Unbeknownst to the heroes, they are observed by a red-cloaked figure.

 A week later, Batman foils a gold robbery by Riddler, Catwoman, and Killer Croc with help from the Question and Aquaman.
 Aquaman expresses interest in joining the Analysts, but is rejected for not being a detective.
 Mystery Inc. arrives at the Analysts' headquarters, meeting Question, Black Canary and Plastic Man, as well as a tagalong Aquaman.
 When an alarm sounds from Gotham Chemical Storage, the Analysts head for the warehouse, finding that several vials of a radioactive isotope have been stolen.
 The red-cloaked figure appears, declaring himself to be the Crimson Cloak, and swears revenge on Batman and Gotham for making him into a ghost.
 Crimson Cloak sets the storage on fire, but the Analysts escape.

 Believing it to be connected to the Crimson Cloak, Batman discloses his single unsolved case; during his first year of crime-fighting, he attempted to stop Professor Milo from experimenting with an unstable teleporter but was unable to stop the death of one of Milo's assistants, Leo Scarlett.
 Batman and Mystery Inc. deduces that the Riddler is involved after Daphne discovers he was Milo's second assistant under an alias.
 Following this lead, Batman and Mystery Inc. travel to Arkham Asylum, where Riddler confirms their suspicions and advises them to check Arkham's cemetery.
 As they leave, Crimson Cloak releases Clock King, Harley Quinn, Killer Croc, Mr. Freeze, Poison Ivy, Mad Hatter, King Tut, Bookworm, Scarecrow and Two-Face from their cells, although Batman manages to re-imprison them.